-Another option is to apply for an international property loan from your home country.
+Another option is to apply for an international property loan in your country of residence.

-If you’re from Singapore, UOB offers international property loans that cover up to 70% of the assessed value, with a repayment period of 30 years.
+If you’re from Singapore, UOB offers international property loans that cover up to 70% of the assessed value and with a repayment period of 30 years.

 OCBC is another bank that offers international mortgages for selected projects under construction in Tokyo.
 Their loan amount provided is capped to SGD 200,000 (JPY 25,000,000).